rszewczyk/johnathangilday.com/content/blog/macos-homebrew-openjdk/index.md

 description: >
   Developers on macOS may feel more lost than usual when considering their options for installing Java.
-In my experience, using Homebrew to install AdoptOpenJDK packages is the best general solution for installing Java on macOS.
+In my experience, using Homebrew to install Eclipse Temurin packages is the best general solution for installing Java on macOS.
 ---

+**Update 2021-10-13: AdoptOpenJDK has migrated to the Eclipse Foundation and is now Temurin.
+This post has been updated to reflect this migration.**

 Changes to how Java is released and licensed may have macOS users feeling more lost than usual when considering their options for installing the JDK.
 Given the licensing changes Oracle made to Java after version 1.8, using Oracle's installer may not always be an option.
 With Java's new six-month release cycle, developers are more likely to need a handful of different versions of the JDK installed.
-In this post, I explain how I use Homebrew to install AdoptOpenJDK packages and manage multiple versions of Java with built-in shell tools.
+In this post, I explain how I use Homebrew to install Eclipse Temurin packages and manage multiple versions of Java with built-in shell tools.

 ## Installing Java